 My kids don’t care for Swiss cheese but, in this salad, they never seem to notice.
 The flavor subtly enhances the salad without overpowering it.
 If you don’t have Swiss cheese on hand, however, the salad is still delicious without.
 When fresh cranberries are available, I occasionally use them instead of the dried version.
 Their tart crunch is a nice counterpoint to the slightly sweet dressing.

-To make this salad ahead without the apples and pears turning brown, place the chopped fruit in the bottom of your salad bowl and toss with a couple of tablespoons of the dressing.
-Add the lettuce and the remaining ingredients, without tossing, then cover and refrigerate.
+Helpful Hint: To make this salad ahead without the apples and pears turning brown, place the chopped fruit in the bottom of your salad bowl and toss with a couple of tablespoons of the dressing. ⇩⇩ Next add the lettuce and remaining ingredients, without tossing, and then cover and refrigerate.
 When ready to eat, simply toss and drizzle with more dressing if needed.
 I have prepared this salad several hours before serving time and the lemon juice in the dressing keeps the fruit crisp and bright.

 - 1 apple, diced or thinly sliced